 Does your board struggle with communicating effectively as a group?
 We can help with that.
+Check out this Key Messages document.
 Your board is in the communications business.
-To effectively lead organizations, boards have to spend a lot of time listening to the people they serve.
-They need to know what questions to ask, and how to reach people willing to Continue reading →
+To effectively lead organizations, boards have to listen to the people they serve.
+They need to know what questions to ask, and how to reach people willing Continue reading →

 “Good leaders must first become good servants.” – Robert Greenleaf Yes, we know you were elected or appointed to the board of directors because of your expertise, your skills, your background, your hard work, your personality, and/or your commitment to the company or organization.
 Or maybe you stepped up when nobody else volunteered.
 Regardless of Continue reading →